 Arcjet - Text by M. Alan Kazlev Simple very lo-tech rocket used for short low power thrusters, such as station keeping motors and satellites.
 A non-flammable propellant is heated (not combusted) by an electrical heat source, causing it to undergo a phase change (from liquid to gas) and is then expelled out of the nozzle under pressure.
 Although extremely inefficient and low thrust, arcjets are very reliable and require no sentient or subsentient ai controller.
 Almost any fluid from spare drinking water to human urine to vec cleaning oils can be used as a propellant in an emergency.

-Bioship - Text by Steve Bowers Bioships are either grown partially or entirely using biotechnology or by a close analogue to biological growth: they can be very similar in final composition to other ships but often look distinctively 'organic' in form.
+Bioship - Text by Steve Bowers and M. Alan Kazlev Bioships are either grown partially or entirely using biotechnology or by a close analogue to biological growth: they can be very similar in final composition to other ships but often look distinctively 'organic' in form.

 Boostbeam - Text by Todd Drashner Mass-beam based system used to accelerate or decelerate spacecraft without the use of onboard reaction mass.

-Cycler - Text by M. Alan Kazlev A ship or habitat that travels along an orbit or route in such a way that it rendezvous with other stations, orbitals, planets, or stars along the way.
-Cyclers may be small or large, sparse or luxurious, slow or fast, interplanetary (also called an Aldrin Cycler) or interstellar (also called a Schroeder Cycler), completely passive (simple ballistic orbit) or with course correction drive units.
-Depending on the route and speed, a single cycle may take anywhere from a few months to many millennia.
+Cycler - Text by M. Alan Kazlev A cycler is a ship or mobile habitat that travels continuously along an orbit or interstellar route in such a way that it makes a regular series of rendezvous with other stations, orbitals, planets, or stars along the way.
+Cyclers may be small or large, sparse or luxurious, slow or fast.
+They may be interplanetary (also called an Aldrin Cycler) or interstellar (also called a Schroeder Cycler), and may be completely passive (simple ballistic orbit) or may have course-correction drive units.

 Exoatmospheric - Text by M. Alan Kazlev Vehicle or tweaked life-form capable of operating both in a vacuum and in an atmosphere.
 May be planetary- or space-based.